-Catheter ablation, or radiofrequency ablation, can alleviate many common rhythm problems including paroxysmal supraventricular tachycardia (PSVT), atrial fibrillation and ventricular tachycardia.
+Catheter ablation, or radiofrequency ablation, can alleviate many common rhythm problems including paroxysmal supraventricular tachycardia (PSVT), atrial fibrillation (A-fib or AF) and ventricular tachycardia.
 Catheter ablation has a success rate of more than 90 percent depending on which arrhythmia is being targeted, but some people may need to have the procedure again or other treatments for heart arrhythmias.

 Catheter ablation uses either high (radiofrequency) energy or freezing (cryo) energy to eliminate the source of an irregular heart rhythm.
 In the procedure, an electrophysiologist guides a catheter with an electrode at its tip to the area of heart muscle determined to be the source of the abnormal rhythm.
 With radiofrequency energy, the electrode supplies a burst of radiofrequency energy to the source to destroy it.
 With cryo energy, either a catheter or an inflatable balloon delivers freezing energy to destroy the abnormal heart tissue.
 Learn more about cryoballoon ablation.